-In Devi Bhagwat their number is given as 108 and in Devi Gita as 72.
+In Devi Bhagwat, their number is given as 108, and in Devi Gita as 72.
 In Tantrachudamani, the number of Shaktipeeths has been given as 52.

 These 51 Shaktipeeths have a lot of importance in Hinduism.
-Most of these Shaktipeeth temples are in India and some are also in neighboring countries (Pakistan, Bangladesh, Nepal, Tibet and Sri Lanka).
+Most of these Shaktipeeth temples are in India and some are also in neighboring countries (Pakistan, Bangladesh, Nepal, Tibet, and Sri Lanka).

 Story of 51 Shakti Peethas

 Lord Shiva was married to Goddess Sati, daughter of Prajapati Daksha.
 Daksha was the son of Bramha.
 Daksha nonetheless ridiculed Lord Shiva and also never ever took him as his son-in-law.
-When Daksha conducted a huge yajna where he invited all lords other than Lord Shiva and also Goddess Sati.
+When Daksha conducted a huge yajna he invited all lords other than Lord Shiva and also Goddess Sati.
 When Goddess Sati came to know concerning this she obtained really sad.
 However, as a dutiful daughter, she intended to visit her father’s home.
 Lord Shiva barred her from going but she still went in advance with her decision of going.

-On getting to there, Goddess Sati enquired her father for not inviting Lord Shiva.
+On getting to there, Goddess Sati enquired her father for not to invite Lord Shiva.
 Daksh started to abuse Lord Shiva.
 The goddess was taken aback and could not tolerate the insult of her husband.
 She was really sad and therefore sacrificed her life in the fire of the yajna.
 When Lord Shiva came to know about the incident he was really angry.
-He uprooted his jata as well as hit the ground as well as this produced Veerabhadra and also Mahakali.
-Lord ordered both to destroy yajna.
+He uprooted his jata as well as hit the ground as well as this produced Veerabhadra and Mahakali.
+Lord ordered both to destroy Yajna.
 In a minute they did the task as well as cut the head of Daksha and also threw in the same fire of yajna.

-Lord Shiva after that took out the body of Sati from Agni Kunda and lifted it his shoulder and also started the dance of destruction Tandava.
+Lord Shiva after that took out the body of Sati from Agni Kunda and lifted it on his shoulder and also started the dance of destruction Tandava.
 He roamed all over the world while dancing and also thereby the body parts of Goddess Sati fell on the planet.

 To stop Lord Shiva, Lord Vishnu utilized his Sudarshan chakra that cut the body of Sati into 51 pieces.
 Shakti Peetha was established where the body parts of Goddess Sati fell.
 Goddess Parvati is the reincarnation of Shiva and also after immense penance, she obtained Lord Shiva as her husband.